 Kevin Pshebniski has disclosed in writing that, as an officer of Hopewell Development Corporation, a Calgary based real estate developer with which Calloway has entered into a development agreement, he will be interested in any contract or transaction, or proposed contract or transaction, with that company and its affiliates.
-David Calnan is a partner of Shea Nerland Calnan LLP, a law firm that provides legal services to Calloway.
-Mitchell Goldhar has disclosed in writing that, as a director, officer and significant shareholder of SmartCentres, he will be interested in any contract or transaction or proposed contract or transaction with SmartCentres and its affiliates.
+Mitchell Goldhar has disclosed in writing that, as a director, officer and significant shareholder of SmartCentres, he will be interested in any contract or transaction or proposed contract or transaction with SmartCentres and its affiliates and as a significant shareholder in Retrocom, he will be interested in any contract or transaction or proposed contract or transaction with Retrocom and its affiliates.
 Peter Forde has disclosed in writing that, as an officer of SmartCentres he will be interested in any contract or transaction or proposed contract or transaction, with SmartCentres and its affiliates.